vaughanchandler/linit/README.md

 ### Top level tags

+* `data` - Configures the data partition and symlinks to it from the home folder.
 * `dconf` - Configures system settings (needs a DE tag like `cinnamon`).
 * `software` - Installs all software packages.
 * `ssh` - Installs SSH public keys.